jeffreywolf/threshold/README.md

 ##### Notes
-The PostGIS shapefile loader shp2pgsql may have problems with loading files that contain decimals points in the name other than the file extension separation.
-Therefore, it is best not to use numbers with decimal points in the file name.
+The PostGIS shapefile loader shp2pgsql may have problems with loading files that contain decimal points (e.g. "threshold15.0.shp") other than the file extension separation.
+Therefore, it is best not to use numbers with decimal points in the file name (e.g. "threshold15.shp").